AbhinavMehrotra/AbhinavMehrotra.github.io/index.md

 # News

+* We won the Samsung best paper (Silver) award 2025 for "On-Device High-Resolution Image Editing" project.

-* New pre-print "FraQAT: Quantization Aware Training with Fractional bits"
+* New pre-print "FraQAT: Quantization Aware Training with Fractional bits" (https://arxiv.org/abs/2510.14823)

 * Our paper "Edit: Efficient diffusion transformers with linear compressed attention" has been accepted at ICCV'25.

 * Our paper "Upcycling Text-to-Image Diffusion Models for Multi-Task Capabilities" has been accepted at ICML'25.

-* Our paper "Fast inference through the reuse of attention maps in diffusion models" has been accepted at Corr'25.
+* Our paper "Fast inference through the reuse of attention maps in diffusion models" has been accepted at CoRR'24.

 * Paper accepted at ICLR'22: "Conditioning Sequence-to-sequence Models with Learned Activation Functions".